rackerlabs/support-how-to/content/cloud-files/cloud-files-streaming-simple-flash-files.md

 - On line 7, replace `http://c022320192.cdn.cloudfiles.rackspacecloud.com/video.flv` with the location of your video file.
 - On line 12, replace `http://c022320192.cdn.cloudfiles.rackspacecloud.com/flowplayer-3.5.swf` with your version of this file.

 Save this XHTML file and run it from your local machine.

-If it is working correctly, you should see the Flash video load quickly and stream.
+If it is working correctly, the Flash video loads quickly and streams.
 If not, check your code.
-If you are still having problems after that, call our Support team or submit a ticket via the Cloud Control Panel.
+If you are still having problems after that, call our Support team or submit a ticket through the Cloud Control Panel.